angelinemar/eecsync_app/README.md

 # eecsync
+EECSYNC is a smart academic assistant for EECS students that streamlines course planning, scheduling, and job matching using Generative AI and Firebase.

-🚀 Key Features
+🔑 Key Features:
-🧠 Intelligent Course Recommendations
-Automatically analyzes your transcript to suggest courses that fulfill graduation requirements
+Smart Course Recommendations based on transcript and graduation requirements

-Provides tailored advice to help you plan your academic journey more efficiently

-📅 AI-Assisted Scheduling
-Shows only open, confirmed classes for the current semester

-Helps you avoid scheduling conflicts and design an optimal timetable
+AI-Powered Scheduling to avoid conflicts and show only available classes

-💼 Personalized Job Matching
+Personalized Job Matching for TA, internships, and research roles
-Recommends TA roles, internships, research, and office jobs based on your academic background and feedback

-Offers relevant opportunities to support your career growth

-👨‍🏫 Faculty & Staff Tools
-Enables professors and staff to easily find and connect with qualified student applicants
+Faculty Tools to filter and connect with student applicants

-Streamlines the recruitment process for academic roles

-📰 EECS News & Updates
-Keeps you up to date with department news, deadlines, and academic announcements
+Live EECS Updates for news, deadlines, and opportunities

-Integrates relevant updates directly into your dashboard

-🧩 Tech Stack
-Generative AI & Prompt Engineering: Instruction-based prompts enhance the accuracy of recommendations and job matches
+🛠️ Built With:
+Generative AI (prompt engineering)

-Firebase (Realtime DB & Firestore): Powers real-time syncing of user data, course records, and job listings
+Firebase (Realtime DB & Firestore)

-Constraint-Driven Input Design: Ensures logical, context-aware filtering for course and job suggestions

-Academic Data Integration: Leverages your transcript and course info for smart automation
+Academic transcript and course data integration

-🎯 Project Goal
-EECSYNC is designed to make academic planning easier and foster stronger connections between EECS students and faculty.

-Whether you're overwhelmed by course selection, planning your path to graduation, or searching for impactful work experience, EECSYNC helps align your academic and career goals with ease.

-🤖 AI Integration
-While no AI model is directly trained, this project uses Generative AI via:

-Prompt engineering techniques

-Context-aware, instruction-based inputs

-Data-driven logic using information stored in Firebase
+Constraint-based input logic

+Purpose:
+To help EECS students navigate academics and career planning with less stress and more clarity, while enabling faculty to efficiently connect with qualified students.